epetenko/15-things-for-dj/README.md

 [If this, then that](https://ifttt.com/discover) is a phone application and website that lets you create "recipes" that combine different services into one task at a time.
 You can create alerts to tell you when someone's tweeting, posting, or using an RSS feed, sort out your own messages and -- and this is my favorite -- log activity to a Google spreadsheet:
 ![IFTTT example](https://github.com/epetenko/15-things-for-dj/blob/master/ifttt_example.png)

+**11. Download Tabula.**
+This might be a bit tricky if you're limited to admin-free accounts, but it might be worth the time with IT.
+[Tabula](https://tabula.technology/) is a software to convert PDFs to downloadable Excel spreadsheets.
+While tools like Cometdocs also offer this feature, Tabula is the easiest and cheapest (free!) option.

 **11. File a records request**
+Records requests are the bread and buttor of exclusive content.
+We at the data team file them regularly, even if we don't yet have a particular story in mind.
 If you're looking for some inspiration, IRE has a tipsheet of [50 things you can FOIA right now](https://docs.google.com/spreadsheets/d/1_tDuq-l531HZ5OLuhH5lQwgqm2kCxMNfZo4XrvL1biA/edit#gid=0).
+[Muckrock](https://www.muckrock.com/) is a helpful tool for writing and tracking records requests, but an OPRA folder and a little practice also works.

 **10. Look up a local doctor (or official, or charity) in Propublica's databases.**
 Propublica has a number of news applications to assist reporters in doing their job.
 My favorites include